Who We Are

 Schools for County Officials

-The Institute annually offers continuing education schools for county judges and commissioners, county tax assessor-collectors, and government HR professionals.
+The Institute annually offers continuing education schools for county judges and commissioners and county tax assessor-collectors.

 The faculty and staff of the Institute work with the officers and education committees from the various elected officials organizations to plan relevant and effective educational programs.